 Internal application process

-- Brief summary of program project/research plan (2 page maximum).
+- Brief summary of program project/research plan (2-page maximum).
 Please include a closing paragraph that explains how this research will develop (next steps) and provide a brief summary budget.

 - Statement of support from department chair/center director